YugiLab/Publications/Okamoto2021/README.md

 1. Run "get_KEGG_ID_list.sh"
 2. Run "get_lipid_enzyme_list.sh"
-3. Obtain list of lipid matabolism pathways from KEGG REST(http://rest.kegg.jp/get/br:br08901) and save as "lipid_metabolism_pathways.txt"
+3. Obtain the list of lipid matabolism pathways from KEGG REST(http://rest.kegg.jp/get/br:br08901) and save as "lipid_metabolism_pathways.txt"

 ### Public_Data
 Public_Data contains scripts to extract DEGs from the downloaded transcriptome datasets.
 Please follow the steps below.

 1. Access to each Accession No. page at NCBI GEO Datasets(https://www.ncbi.nlm.nih.gov/gds) and download files of the transcriptome datasets.
-2. Run "DEG_Rscripts/data*_DEG.R" to extract DEGs.
-In case of data12 and data13, we used the authors-defined DEG lists that are presented in their supplemental data.
+2. In case of data4/5/9/10/11, run "DEG_Rscripts/data*_DEGseq.R" to extract DEGs.
+Except for these data sets, we used the authors-defined DEG lists that are presented in their supplemental data.
 3. If needed, run "volcano.R" to draw a volcano plot of the DEG.

 ### Lipid_Metabolism